hackhubs/alzheimer/README.md

 # alzheimer
-This is the website for alzheimer detection and getting details of patients who are suffering from it
+This is the template for the website created for login through various platforms and it has various animations , effects which makes it interactive.

+to run it
+just download it go to login page.